SamiIonesi/Signal_Analyzer/README.md

 ## Zero crossings
 Zero crossings refer to the points where a signal transitions through the value of zero on its amplitude axis.
 Specifically, a zero crossing occurs when a signal changes sign from positive to negative or vice versa.
 This concept is widely used in signal processing and related fields to analyze and characterize signals. <br>

+> Requirement: Calculate the number of zero crossings.

 [![A zero-crossing in a line graph of a waveform representing voltage over time](https://github.com/user-attachments/assets/fbbd5567-c240-4810-b887-1c7442044ccc)](https://en.wikipedia.org/wiki/Zero_crossing)

 ### Zero crossings Python function